hashbangcode/vlad-docs/usage/settings_file.md

 If Vlad finds both files it will prefer the "outer" settings file.

 See [Project structure](project_structure.md) for more information about why you'd want to consider the location of your settings file.

+### "Local" settings file (optional)

+Vlad's settings can be further overridden via an optional "local" settings file in one of 2 possible locations (relative to Vlad's `Vagrantfile`):

+1. "Inner" local settings file: vlad/local_settings.yml
+2. "Outer" local settings file: ../settings/vlad_local_settings.yml

+The local settings file will always be loaded last and provides a convenient means to make adjustments to your own environment that may be out of the scope of the project itself.
+For example:

+- boxipaddress
+- git_user_email
+- git_user_name
+- hosts_file_location
+- hosts_file_update
+- host_synced_folder
+- synced_folder_type
+- use_host_id